All Episodes

 But I don't remember too many business reporters doing stories which questioned the legitimacy of the number.

-John Crudell, New York Post was one.
+John Crudell, New York Post, was one.

-But I don't believe there were a whole lot of those stories where he was where the whole thing was was held up as phony.
+But I don't believe there were a whole lot of those stories where he was where the whole thing was held up as phony.

 But this today is as illegitimate.